 Upon acceptance into a BCA program, you will need to pay a $250 confirmation fee through your online accepted application.
 This fee is non-refundable and reserves your place in the program.
 The fee must be paid in order to access important pre-departure materials and forms.

 Invoices sent directly to students are due prior to departure.
 The full payment due date for fall semester program in New Zealand is 1 June, while all other programs have a payment deadline of 1 July.
 For students studying for an academic year starting in the fall, 60% of the total is due by the payment dates listed above with the remainder due by 1 December.
 For students studying for a calendar year starting in the spring, 60% of the total is due by 1 December, with the remainder due by 1 May.
 Full payment due dates for any program starting in the spring is 1 December.
-Summer students will be billed by April 1 and the full payment deadline for all summer programs is 1 May.
+Summer students will be billed by April 1 and the full payment deadline for all summer programs is May 1.

 You can pay by personal check, money order or cashier’s check.
 Please, make check payable to Amizade, and send all payments to:

 Please note, BCA charges an administrative fee of $20 for any returned check.
 We will not release your academic transcripts until all fees (including any additional charges for damages or obligations to the overseas university) are paid in full.